 A weakening dollar is best for someone who already holds a property that will eventually sell in a foreign currency.

 But there’s more to your overall currency exposure than this.
-Here are three things to consider when assessing your overall currency risk.

 1. What Currency Is Being Used For The Property Transaction?